Wetzel Whitaker: BYU Motion Picture Studio

-In 1945, Judge Whitaker was asked by Brethren of his Church, the Church of Jesus Christ of Latter-Day Saints, to create a film on the Church Welfare Program.
+In 1945, Judge Whitaker was asked by leaders in the Church of Jesus Christ of Latter-day Saints to create a film on the Church Welfare Program.
 Judge recruited fellow Church members from Disney to help him with the project.
 These men consisted of Eric Larson, W. Cleon Skousen, John Lewis and Scott Whitaker.
 This small council of men began work on two films for their Church, Church Welfare in Action and The Lord's Way, which debut in Salt Lake City, UT in 1948.

 In 1952, Judge requested a year long leave of absence from Disney to spend time with his family in Utah.
 During this leave of absence, President Ernest L. Wilkinson created the Department of Motion Picture Production at BYU and offered Judge the opportunity to head the new department.
 Judge accepted his offer and in January 1953 began organizing the new department on campus.
 In 1971, Judge Whitaker was given an honorary doctorate by BYU.